leaf-ai/studio-go-runner/docs/workstation_k8s.md

 For Ubuntu hosts a microk8s solution exists that implements a single host deployment, https://microk8s.io/.
 Use snap on Ubuntu to install this component to allow for management of the optional features of microk8s.

-The following example details how to configure microk8s:
+The following example details how to configure microk8s once it has been installed:

 ```
 # Allow the containers within the cluster to communicate with the public internet.
 Needed for rabbitMQ pkg to be fetched and installed